 \subsection{Motivic sheaves}

-We begin by recalling some facts about $p$-adic formal (log) schemes in the non (necessarily) locally-Noetherian setting.
+We begin by recalling some facts about $p$-adic formal (log) schemes in the non (necessarily) locally noetherian setting.
 Log structures on formal schemes will always be defined \'etale locally.
-For locally Noetherian fs log schemes, this does not interfere with the setting of \cite{BPO} in light of Nizio\l's theorem \cite[Theorem 5.6]{NiziolToric}.
+For locally noetherian fs log schemes, this does not interfere with the setting of \cite{BPO} in light of Nizio\l's theorem \cite[Theorem 5.6]{NiziolToric}.

 \begin{defn} (see \cite[\S A.1]{Koshikawa}) A \emph{bounded $p$-adic formal log scheme} over $R$ is a pair consisting of a bounded $p$-adic formal scheme $\ul{\kX}$ (i.e.\ with bounded $p^\infty$-torsion) and a map of \'etale sheaves of monoids $\alpha\colon M_{\kX}\to \cO_{\ul{\kX}}$ that induces an isomorphism $\alpha^{-1}\cO_{\kX}^\times \simeq \cO_{\kX}^{\times}$.
-For $(A,M)$ a $p$-complete pre-log $R$-algebra such that $A$ has bounded $p^\infty$-torsion, we let $\Spf(A,M)^a$ be the $p$-adic formal log scheme $\Spf(A)$ with log structure given by the logification of the map $M\to \cO_{\Spf(A)}$, where $M$ is the constant sheaf on the \'etale site of $\Spf(A)$.
-A bounded $p$-adic formal log scheme is \emph{quasi-coherent} \cite[\S 1.1]{BeilinsonPeriod} if \'etale-locally it admits a chart, i.e. \'etale-locally on $\ul{\kX}$ it is isomorphic to $\Spf(A,M)^a$ for $(A,M)$ a $p$-complete pre-log $R$-algebra such that $A$ has bounded $p^\infty$ torsion.
+For $(A,M)$ a $p$-complete pre-log $R$-algebra such that $A$ has bounded $p^\infty$-torsion, we let $\Spf(A,M)$ be the $p$-adic formal log scheme $\Spf(A)$ with log structure given by the logification of the map $M\to \cO_{\Spf(A)}$, where $M$ is the constant sheaf on the \'etale site of $\Spf(A)$.
+A bounded $p$-adic formal log scheme is \emph{quasi-coherent} \cite[\S 1.1]{BeilinsonPeriod} if \'etale-locally it admits a chart, i.e. \'etale-locally on $\ul{\kX}$ it is isomorphic to $\Spf(A,M)$ for $(A,M)$ a $p$-complete pre-log $R$-algebra such that $A$ has bounded $p^\infty$ torsion.
 We say that $\kX$ is \emph{coherent} if it is quasi-coherent and if the charts $(A, M)$ can be chosen with $\overline{M} = M/M^*$ a finitely generated monoid. \end{defn}